alexbarbosa1989/hotrodspringboot/README.md

 Most of the steps remain as-is in the Red Hat Developer blog: https://developers.redhat.com/articles/2022/05/31/integrate-spring-boot-application-red-hat-data-grid

-**In order to deploy current branch project.
-There should be make below described Steps Chages**
+**In order to deploy current branch project, there should be make below described Steps Chages**
 1. In step [How to deploy the Spring Boot project](https://developers.redhat.com/articles/2022/05/31/integrate-spring-boot-application-red-hat-data-grid#how_to_deploy_the_spring_boot_project):
 Instead of clone the **openshift** brach, must clone **RHDG_8.4** branch: